 How long is a piece of string?
 Interest rates are tricky to predict, but if you want to get poetic about it, much like the tide, they will eventually fall again.
 Think of it this way – there might be a third Avatar film released by then.

 So, what can you do right now?
 Staying on top of market trends will help you keep up to date and make an informed decision about your home loan.
+You can also use our Home Loan Comparison Calculator to compare our home loan rates.

 Our Rate Rise Customer Hub is a great place to start for resources (without the banking jargon).